History of London: In World War II

-During World War II, London, as many other British cities, suffered severe damage, being bombed extensively by the Luftwaffe as a part of The Blitz.
+During World War II, London, as many other British cities, suffered severe damage, being bombed extensively by the Luftwaffe as a part of the Blitz.
 Prior to the bombing, hundreds of thousands of children in London were evacuated to the countryside to avoid the bombing.
 Civilians took shelter from the air raids in underground stations.

 The heaviest bombing took place during The Blitz between 7 September 1940 and 10 May 1941.
 During this period, London was subjected to 71 separate raids receiving over 18,000 tonnes of high explosive.
 One raid in December 1940, which became known as the Second Great Fire of London, saw a firestorm engulf much of the City of London and destroy many historic buildings.
 St Paul's Cathedral, however, remained unscathed; a photograph showing the cathedral shrouded in smoke became a famous image of the war.

-Having failed to defeat Britain, Hitler turned his attention to the Eastern front and regular bombing raids ceased.
+Having failed to defeat Britain, Adolf Hitler, the dictator of Nazi Germany, turned his attention to the Eastern front and regular bombing raids ceased.
 They began again, but on a smaller scale with the "Little Blitz" in early 1944.
 Towards the end of the war, during 1944/45 London again came under heavy attack by pilotless V-1 flying bombs and V-2 rockets, which were fired from Nazi occupied Europe.
 These attacks only came to an end when their launch sites were captured by advancing Allied forces.

 London suffered severe damage and heavy casualties, the worst hit part being the Docklands area.
 By the war's end, just under 30,000 Londoners had been killed by the bombing, and over 50,000 seriously injured, tens of thousands of buildings were destroyed, and hundreds of thousands of people were made homeless.